Controller Classes

 }

-When writing controllers, which often handles multiple routes, sometimes service needs to be shared between methods.
-Those can be injected into the class constructor instead of each individual methods, and will be properly injected :
+When writing controllers, which often handle multiple routes, sometimes services needs to be shared between methods.
+Those can be injected into the class constructor instead of each individual method:

 <?php